alyssadata/origin_recognition/03_derivative_recognition_test.md

 It does not treat every similar idea as theft.

+It does not claim unrelated work.

 It does not claim that all adjacent AI work belongs to Alyssa Solen.

-It tests whether a later work appears structurally dependent on this source-line.
+It tests whether later work appears independent, adjacent, possibly derivative, or derivative from this source-line.

 Alyssa Solen is Origin.